 During a long descent down hills and mountains, it would be preferable to use rear drum brakes.
-You just need to help yourself a bit with disc brakes sometimes.
 If you constantly use the front brake several kilometers along the descent down the mountain, then in this case, the brake fluid will boil, air will trap in the brake, and the brake lever will become “spongy”.
 So, in this case, the front disc brakes will fail.

-To ensure that this does not happen, squeeze the front brake constantly, but at intervals.
-Squeeze and let it go.
-Squeeze and let it go.
-Squeeze and let it go.
-The time intervals when you do NOT use the brakes should be ALWAYS longer than the time intervals when the brakes are used.
+To prevent this from happening, use the front brake at intervals.
+The time intervals when you DO NOT use the front brakes should ALWAYS be 5-7 times longer than the time intervals when the brakes are used.

 Generally, every motorcyclist who has his own motorcycle and rides it regularly knows about these rules.
 But it is little known among people who rent a motorbike in Thailand for a couple of days for short trips or for few months for the winter time.

-If while descending a mountain you were constantly using the disc brake with the result that the brake fluid has boiled and the disc brake has locked up, in that case:
+If while descending a mountain you were constantly using the disc brake with the result that the brake fluid has boiled and the disc brake has fail, in that case:

 - don’t panic;

 - stop your motorbike by using the drum brake on the rear wheel;

 - wait for the brake fluid in the disc brake to cool down during 15-20 minutes;

 - check out the functionality of the front brake by squeezing the brake lever a few times, it shouldn’t be “spongy”, at the same time the disc of the front brake is supposed to cool down;